 It’s not a tactic I created myself.
 Nor is it one I’ve only just discovered.

-I’ve followed its increasing usage throughout 2017, and now it’s finally time to write about it.
+Now it’s finally time to write about it.

 While there are certainly ways to employ the tactic legitimately, you can probably guess from my headline that it’s being used in ways I can only describe as unethical.